SaysKez/inside-the-mind/README.md

 # Evolution of a Portfolio
-The portfolio above was developed retired November 2017.
+The anatomical portfolio was retired November 2017.
 Discover the lastest design on [kez.ie](http://kez.ie)

 ### [Here Be Monsters](http://kez.ie)